 That's a tough question.

-There are a lot of things you need to consider before buying a trombone, like where you will be playing, and how much money you have to spend.
+There are a lot of things you need to consider before buying your first trombone, like where you will be playing, and how much money you have to spend.

 If a local music store is not an option, there are plenty of options online.